What is a Community of Practice?

-And the Work Smarter Together Communities of Practice?
+And what are the Work Smarter Together Communities of Practice?

-Communities of practice are a great way to network with colleagues, to share experiences and knowledge, to develop an identity and to shape some particular aspect of the University ecosystem.
+We have A WST Communities of Practice is an individual community, drawn together as a great way to network with colleagues, to share experiences and knowledge, to develop an identity and to shape some particular aspect of the University ecosystem.

-So… the ‘communities of practice’ are all the various groups who come together in this way… and the WST Community of Practice – the umbrella organisation – is here to support the various communities of practice.
+We have the WST Communities of Practice, all the various groups who come together in this way, with the WST Community of Practice – the umbrella University-wide community – being here to support the various communities of practice.